DimaEnotoff/FriendlyCLP/Readme.md

 ### Argument validation

-After successful parsing of a user input by the `Convert` method, the `Validate` method is called.
+After successfully parsing a user input by the `Convert` method, the `Validate` method is called.
 It performs an additional check on the already parsed value.
-By default it does nothing.
-To make it work it must be overridden in a child class.
-If validation fails, the `Execute` method of the command is not called.
+By default, it does nothing and must be overridden in a child class to make it work.
+If validation fails, a command's `Execute` method is not called.

-For example, if only odd integer numbers should be accepted following validated argument data type could be created based on `IntArgument` data type.
+For example, if only odd integer numbers should be accepted following validated argument data type could be created based on the `IntArgument` data type.

 ```C#
 private class OddIntArgument : IntArgument {